-What started with a single acre of rice in 1902 has grown to more than 1 million acres in 2017.
+What started with a single acre of rice in 1902 has grown to more than 1 million acres

 On those one million-plus acres, Arkansas produces about half the nation's rice, making the Natural State the top grower in the U.S.